verdaccio/verdaccio/docker-examples/README.md

 # Docker + Kubernetes Examples

+This folder aims to create a collection of Docker and Kubernetes examples.

+For more information about the **Helm** Chart, please check it [owns repo](https://github.com/verdaccio/charts).

 > Feel free to contribute whether you consider any use case is relevant for the public in general.

 ## Examples